BuidlGuidl/eth-tech-tree-challenges-old/README.md

-# Template For Challenge - ETH Tech Tree
+# Token Voting Contract - ETH Tech Tree
-*--Change the above "Template For Challenge" to the challenge name--* *--Add a paragraph sized story that pulls in the challenger to their mission--*

-*--End of story section--*
+In a dystopian future where megacorporations have seized control over all aspects of life, a brave group of technologists and activists form an underground movement known as ***The Decentralized Resistance***.
+Their mission is to create a new society governed by the people, free from the tyranny of corporate overlords.
+They believe that blockchain technology holds the key to building a fair and transparent governance system.
+As a key developer in The Decentralized Resistance, you are tasked with creating the smart contracts that will enable this new society to thrive.

 ## Contents
 - [Requirements](#requirements)